Seven Categories of Health Careers

 Allied/Associated Fields

 An allied/associated health career requires a higher level of education than many other types of careers.
 These jobs involve hands-on applications and diagnostic skills and require high levels of science and interpersonal skills.
 Allied health careers include pathologists’ assistants, technologists, and neurodiagnostic technicians.
 The education required for these careers can range from an associate’s degree to a doctoral degree.
 Once you have completed your education, you can apply for jobs in these fields.
+You can also check out different senior living communities and find a setting where your skills and expertise can significantly impact the resident’s quality of life.

 There are several job opportunities in the allied/associated fields, and a career in this field can be highly rewarding.
 Allied health professionals use science, evidence-based practices, and medical knowledge to prevent illness and promote wellness.
 There are many ways to enter this field, and an Associate of Science in Allied Health Science program can prepare you for a professional position in the field in as little as two years.
 This program is 100% online, so you can complete coursework whenever you have the time and work around your existing job.
+If you need a healthcare position, this is a great place to start and also to enrich your CV.

 A career in allied healthcare is rewarding and often involves science-based techniques to promote wellness and preventative medical practices.
 Other allied health positions are administrative support, such as inpatient care.
 Some allied health jobs may be considered “non-traditional” nurse or physician roles, but they are still an excellent option if you want to help improve the quality of care.
 If you’re interested in pursuing an allied health career, a City College health care degree is a great place to get started.